awsdocs/amazon-athena-user-guide/doc_source/querying-with-prepared-statements.md

 + Prepared statements require two separate SQL statements: `PREPARE` and `EXECUTE`\.
 First, you define the parameters in the `PREPARE` statement\.
 Then, you run an `EXECUTE` statement that supplies the values for the parameters that you defined\.
 Prepared statements are workgroup specific; you cannot run them outside the context of the workgroup to which they belong\.

 ## Considerations and limitations<a name="querying-with-prepared-statements-considerations-and-limitations"></a>
-+ Parameterized queries are supported only in Athena engine version 2\.
++ Parameterized queries are supported only in Athena engine version 2 and later versions\.
 For information about Athena engine versions, see [Athena engine versioning](engine-versions.md)\.
 + Currently, parameterized queries are supported only for `SELECT`, `INSERT INTO`, `CTAS`, and `UNLOAD` statements\.
 + In parameterized queries, parameters are positional and are denoted by `?`\.
 Parameters are assigned values by their order in the query\.
 Named parameters are not supported\.
 + Currently, `?` parameters can be placed only in the `WHERE` clause\.
 Syntax like `SELECT ?
 FROM table` is not supported\.